-Does this appear to meet the criteria for a LADO referral?
-YES / NO

-If no, are you recording the incident as a Low- Level Concern?
-YES / NO If you answer Yes- Record rationale for decision making here:
+Does this appear to meet the criteria for a YES / NO LADO referral?
+If no, are you recording the incident as a Low- YES / NO Level Concern?
+If you answer Yes- Record rationale for decision making here:

 Referred to LADO: YES / NO Date:

 Advice given:

 Date:

 Action to be taken:

-Suspension should never be automatic but Decision to suspend YES / NO / NA
+Suspension should never be automatic but should be considered and rationale given for Decision on to suspend YES / NO / NA

-should be considered and rationale given for

 decisions made.

-Information gathered about the allegation.
+weeking with and about the allowering

-Staff witnesses Account taken Copy forwarded to LADO
+Staff witnesses Account taken Copy forwarde

+to LADO

 1.

 2.

 3.

 Student witnesses

 1.

 2.

 3.

 4

 Plan of setting/classroom etc

 Chronology of events

 1 st Aid log

+I

-Full details gathered.
+ull details gathered.

 Student name:

 Date of Birth

 Address:

 Is the student known to Social Care?
-YES / NO
+YES / I

-Does the student have Special Educational YES / NO If yes - details.
+Does the student have Special Educational Needs?
+YES / I NO If yes - details.

-Needs?

 Has the student raised previous concerns?
-YES / NO If yes - details
+YES / I NO If yes - details

 Staff full name:

 Date of Birth:

-Address:
+Date of Birth: Address:

-Has this person raised concerns before?
+Address: Has this person raised concerns before?

-has this person raised concerns before:
+Address: Has this person raised concerns before? ming others

-Informing others

-Have parents of the student been informed?
+Address: Has this person raised concerns before? ming others Have parents of the student been informed?

-Details of response
+Address: Has this person raised concerns before? ming others

-Staff members should be informed of the allegation ASAP - on advice from LADO
+Address: Has this person raised concerns before? ming others Have parents of the student been informed? tion ASAP - on advice from LADO

-Has the staff member been informed?
-YES / NO

-Name of Key person nominated to feedback to

-them:

-Outcome of LADO consultation
+Outcome

 Does this meet LADO criteria: YES / NO

 Further action required:

 Professional Strategy Meeting to be held: YES / NO /NA

 Professional Strategy Meeting date:

 Attended by Case Manager: YES / NO / NA

 Minutes received: YES / NO /NA

 Outcome: - please circle Unfounded Unsubstantiated

-False Substantiated
+Substantiated : there is sufficient evidence to False Substantiated

-Malicious
+prove the allegation Malicious

+Malicious: there is sufficient evidence to

+disprove the allegation and there has been a

+deliberate act to deceive or cause harm to the

+person subject of the allegation

+False: there is sufficient evidence to disprove

+the allegation

+Unsubstantiated: there is insufficient

+evidence to either prove or disprove the

+allegation.
+The term, therefore, does not

+imply guilt or innocence

+Unfounded: to reflect cases where there is no

+evidence or proper basis which supports the

-The information will be referred to in any future reference YES/NO
+The information will be referred to in any VEC INO

+future reference YES/NO

 Disciplinary investigation to be held: YES / NO / NA

 Staff member informed of outcome: YES / NO

-Parents informed of outcome (no info about the staff member should be shared): YES / NO
+Parents informed of outcome (no info about YES / NO

+the staff member should be shared):

 Chair of governors informed: YES / NO /NA

 Details added to overview table: YES / NO

 Outcome:

-Has a referral to the Disclosure and Barring Service (DBS) if the person has been dismissed or removed due to safeguarding concerns or would have been had they not resigned.
-YES/NO/NA
+Has a referral to the Disclosure and Barring YES/NO/NA

+Service (DBS) if the person has been dismissed

+or removed due to safeguarding concerns or

+would have been had they not resigned.

-Lessons learned:
+sons learned: